openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 #### Environment Configuration

-[Switch to the full SDK](../../application-dev/faqs/full-sdk-switch-guide.md) on DevEco Studio.
+[Switch to the full SDK](../../application-dev/faqs/full-sdk-switch-guide.md) in DevEco Studio.
 This is because the mission center uses the system API [@ohos.distributedDeviceManager](../../application-dev/reference/apis-distributedservice-kit/js-apis-distributedDeviceManager.md), which is not provided in the public SDK.

 > **NOTE**
 >